kimyoungwon/portfolio/_pages/about.md

 I am currently a PhD candidate in Measurement & Statistics at University of Washington (UW) College of Education.
 I am also a statistical and programming consultant at the Center for Social Science Computation and Research (CSSCR) at UW.

 My focal research interest is statistical methods for social networks and structural equation modeling combined with machine learning algorithms.
 I am skilled in multiple statistical modeling techniques including structural equation, multilevel, nonlinear, time series, and item response theory models as well as simulation and machine learning approaches.
-I have used many software packages including R, Python, SPSS, HLM, Stata, SAS, SQL, and Tableau.
+I have used many software packages including R, Python, SPSS, HLM, Stata, SAS, SQL, Mplus, and Tableau.

 Research Projects
 ------